KevinMc104/Poke-Go-Stats/README.md

 * Publish finished product to Google Play Store

 ## TODO
-* Implement all the endpoints from [RapidAPI](https://rapidapi.com/brianiswu/api/pokemon-go1)'s Pokemon Go Endpoints and organize/insert into Android Room for use in Repository for ViewModel classes
-    * Only a handful of endpoints left to gather JSON data from
 * Implement Search feature for Pokemon and Moves
     * Sort by Max CP, Name, Type, Max CP+Type
     * Searchable Pokemon Names/Moves